LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 0.31.3
+*Released*: 28 February 2020
+* Fix for Sample Manager QueryGridModel use case that passes in undefined as baseFilters
+    - make sure baseFilters is defined before doing a concat with the rest of the filters

 ### version 0.31.2
 *Released* 28 February 2020
 * Fix issue 38668